welcome to the otaki museum

 Group visits can be made at other times by arrangement; to make a booking leave a message on 06 364 6886 or email: firstname.lastname@example.org

-Copies of Rex's book Not only Te Rauparaha & Hadfield but also ... can be purchased at the museum.
+Copies of Rex's book Not only Te Rauparaha & Hadfield but also ... are on sale for $30 at the museum, Otaki New World and Riverstone Cafe.